-Scientists at La Jolla Institute are investigating what causes immune cells to turn on the body—and how we can intervene.
+Scientists at La Jolla Institute for Immunology (LJI) are investigating what causes immune cells to turn on the body—and how we can intervene.

 LJI Professor Hilde Cheroutre, Ph.D., is studying how autoreactive T cells mistakenly learn to recognize “self” in an organ called the thymus.
 These “educated” autoreactive T cells can actually help the body by regulating immune responses to cancer cells or infected cells.
 But under the wrong circumstances, a naïve T cell may encounter a self-antigen and spark an autoimmune response.
 Dr. Cheroutre and her team are working with doctors at Rady Children’s Hospital-San Diego to better understand how this process goes wrong.
 The team hopes to be able to identify the signs that an infant might be susceptible to autoimmune diseases and perhaps even prevent autoimmunity altogether.